E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 username cisco secret cisco
 ```

-This creates a local username and password that can be used to authenticate remote users.
+This creates a local account that can be used to authenticate remote users.

-The username and password are:
+For this lab:

 ```text
 Username: cisco
 Password: cisco
 ```

-This account is used for remote login authentication.
-It does not automatically provide privileged EXEC access.
+The account controls remote login authentication.
+It does not automatically provide Privileged EXEC access.

 ---